Rise in virus cases in crowded Indian jails prompts concerns

 The official data shows that only 4% of total prison expenditure was spent on inmates’ medical needs in 2018.
 It also shows a 40% shortage of medical personnel in Indian prisons.

-Dhanuka said the combination of a low health care budget, a shortage of doctors and “horrible hygiene facilities” has created ideal conditions for the coronavirus to spread in Indian prisons.
-“There is an urgent need to decongest them,” she said.
+Dhanuka said the combination of a low health care budget, a shortage of doctors and “horrible hygiene facilities” has created ideal conditions for the coronavirus to spread in prisons.

+While the government said it already has released thousands of prisoners and plans to set more free, worried families whose loved ones are still in jail are distraught.

 Qayoom was arrested in August under the Public Safety Act, which allows people to be held for up to two years without trial.